quartzbio/quartzbio-python/docs-source/source/importing_data_via_api.md

 quartzbio upload ./local_folder
 ```

 If multiple files are uploaded, the command will cross-check the files and upload only the missing files and folders.
-Users should note that comparison is performed by filename, not by file contents.
+Users should note that comparison is performed by **filename, not by file contents**.
 Users can refer to the [Vaults and Objects](https://quartzbio.github.io/quartzbio-python/vaults_and_objects.html) documentation for more information about batch uploading.

 ## Transforming Imported Data

-Imported data can be transformed (fields added or edited) by providing a list of fields to the target\_fields parameter.
+Imported data can be transformed (fields added or edited) by providing a list of fields to the `target_fields` parameter.
 [Expressions](https://quartzbio.github.io/quartzbio-python/expressions.html) can be used to dynamically modify the data as it is imported, making it possible to

 -   Modify data types (numbers to strings or vice-versa)
 -   Add new fields with static or dynamic content